material-admin/doc-material-components/text-field-examples/Android/Android-text-field.md

 ### Making text fields accessible

-Android's text field component APIs support both label text and helper text for informing the user as to what information is requested for a text field.
-While optional, their use is strongly encouraged.
+Android's text field component APIs support both label text and helper text to describe the information requested for a text field.
+While optional, strongly encourage their use.

 #### Content description

-When using **custom icons**, you should set a content description on them so that screen readers like TalkBack are able to announce their purpose or action, if any.
+When using **custom icons**, set their content description so that screen readers like TalkBack can announce any purpose or action.

-For the leading icon, that can be achieved via the `app:startIconContentDescription` attribute or `setStartIconContentDescription` method.
-For the trailing icon, that can be achieved via the `app:endIconContentDescription` attribute or `setEndIconContentDescription` method.
+* For the leading icon, use the `app:startIconContentDescription` attribute or `setStartIconContentDescription` method.
+* For the trailing icon, use the `app:endIconContentDescription` attribute or `setEndIconContentDescription` method.

-When setting an **error message** that contains special characters that screen readers or other accessibility systems are not able to read, you should set a content description via the `app:errorContentDescription` attribute or `setErrorContentDescription` method.
-That way, when the error needs to be announced, it will announce the content description instead.
+When setting an **error message** that contains special characters that screen readers or other accessibility systems are not able to read, use the `app:errorContentDescription` attribute or `setErrorContentDescription` method to set a content description to ensure that when the error needs to be announced, it will announce the content description instead.

 #### Custom `EditText`